DIGITAL ART RESIDENCY

 • An overview of your practice

-• A project description responding to the theme of ‘modding’ detailing what you aim to achieve during the residency
+• A project description responding to the theme of ‘The Body, the Mind, The Soul’ detailing what you aim to achieve during the residency

 FREQUENTLY ASKED QUESTIONS